-4.01 Section 331-700-110 describes the procedure for selecting lines for testing.
-The current service-order method described in that section is the best method for use in SXS offices.

-4.02 Delay while waiting for suitable PD (Permanent Disconnect) and NC (New Connect) service orders will be reduced by making arrangements before test dates with local frame supervisors.
+- 4.01 Section 331-700-110 describes the procedure for selecting lines for testing.
+The current service-order method described in that section is the best method for use in No. 1 ESS offices. - 4.02 Delay while waiting for suitable PD (Permanent Disconnect) and NC (New Connect) service orders will be reduced by making arrangements before test dates with local frame supervisors.
 It will usually be possible to postpone work on most PD service orders until tests are made.
-Since NC orders can be, and often are done in advance of due date, such lines can be used for noise measurements anytime before turnover to customer.

-4.03 In SXS offices where service order activity does not provide enough usable lines and numbers within a reasonable period, spare lines and numbers can be used at their IDF and CDF appearances.

-4.04 Any sample can include lines and numbers from both current service orders and spares in any combination provided that all lines and numbers so used meet the requirements and are used under the conditions listed in Section 331-700-110, Part 2.

-4.05 Measurements have shown that SXS machines are much more likely to be noisy during busy periods.
+Since NC orders can be and often are done in advance of due date, such lines can be used for noise measurements any time before turnover to customer. - 4.03 In No. 1 ESS offices where service order activity does not provide enough usable lines and numbers within a reasonable period, spare lines can be used at the MDF (main distributing frame).
+Service orders will be required to make the necessary memory changes.
+Do not run or connect an MDF jumper.
+Connect the test sets to the T & R terminals at the MDF-LEN (line equipment number) appearance and follow the same test procedure used for current service orders. - 4.04 Any sample can include lines and numbers from both current service orders and spares in any combination provided that all lines and numbers so used meet the requirements and are used under the conditions listed in Section 331-700-110, Part 2. - 4.05 Measurements have shown that No. 1 ESS machines are more likely to be noisy during busy periods.
 Testing should be done during such periods.

-5. TESTING PROCEDURES
+5. TESTING PROCEDURE

-A. Initial Connections and First Test Call
+A. Initial Connection and First Test Call

-5.01 When using current service orders as a source of lines and numbers, proceed as follows at the main distributing frame.

-(a) Select two service orders for lines that meet all of the requirements listed in Section 331-700-110, Part 2.

-(b) Write the LG/T (Line Group and Terminal), cable and pair data shown on the orders on the first two lines in the CALLING LINE column (A) and CABLE PAIR column (B) on Form E-5969.

-(c) Write the two call numbers on the first two lines in the CALLED NUMBER column(C) in reverse order of their line association.
-This reversal will prevent dialing the number associated with the calling line during testing.

-5.02 The test sets should be connected at the vertical side of the main frame as follows.

-(a) Test the pair shown on the first line of Form E-5969 for busy in the locally approved manner.

-(b) Remove the heat coils in this pair.

-(c) Connect the "A" unit LINE jack to the jumper terminals with one of the line-connecting cords.

-- (d) Turn the "A" unit switch to the DISC position. - (e) Connect a noise measuring set to the "A" unit METER jack with the meter-connecting cord. - (f) Connect a 1011-type handset or equivalent to the "A" unit TEL jack. - (g) Test the pair shown on the second line for busy in the locally approved manner. - (h) Remove the heat coils in this pair. - (i) Connect the "B" unit LINE jack to the jumper terminals with the order line-connecting cord.
+- 5.01 When using current service orders as a source of lines and numbers, proceed as follows at the main distributing frame. - (a) Select two service orders for lines that meet all of the requirements listed in Section 331-700-110, Part 2. - (b) Write the LEN, cable, and pair data shown on the orders on the first two lines in the CALLING LINE column (A) and CABLE PAIR column (B) on Form E-5969. - (c) Write the two call numbers on the first two lines in the CALLED NUMBER column(C) in reverse order of their line association.
+This reversal will prevent dialing the number associated with the calling line during testing. - 5.02 The test sets should be connected at the vertical side of the main frame as follows. - (a) Test the pair shown on the first line of Form E-5969 for busy in the locally approved manner. - (b) Remove the heat coils in this pair. - (c) Connect the "A" unit LINE jack to the jumper terminals with one of the line-connecting cords. - (d) Turn the "A" unit switch to the DISC position. - (e) Connect a noise measuring set to the "A" unit METER jack with the meter-connecting cord. - (f) Connect a 1011-type handset or equivalent to the "A" unit TEL jack. - (g) Test the pair shown on the second line for busy in the locally approved manner. - (h) Remove the heat coils in this pair. - (i) Connect the "B" unit LINE jack to the jumper terminals with the other line-connecting cord.